ahmedssp/Task2_WebTestAutomation/README.md

         - 5-Validate the results obtained.

-              - a- validate if the number of results equals the number of products
+              - a- Validate if the number of results equals the number of products

               - b-validate if all element in the results contains the search keyword